 A solar charge controller is located inside the irrigation controller.
-One of the functions of the solar charge controller is to protect the battery from over-discharge.
-When the battery voltage is less than 10.8 volts, the solar charge controller isolates the battery so that the pump and solenoid valve stop operating.
-The over-discharge recovery voltage needs to be greater than 12.8 volts to allow the system to start working again.
+One of the functions of the solar charge controller is to protect the battery from over discharge.
+When the battery voltage is less than 12 volts, the solar charge controller isolates the battery so that the pump and solenoid valve stop operating.